 This building serves as the hub for the social services programs, including residential group care and the single-parent program.
 Our social workers work in these buildings, providing administrative services, counseling and training.
 It adjoins the small apartment complex where some of the single-parent families reside.

 Housing for single parents Parents and their children in our Single Parents Opting for Christ program are provided with housing and other financial support while in our program.
-Residents live in one of the two-bedroom apartments that adjoin the Social Services Building or in single-family homes on our campus like the ones shown here.
+Residents live in one of the two-bedroom apartments that adjoin the Social Services Building or in single-family homes on our campus.

 Residents in the group care and single-parent programs benefit by having access to excellent recreational facilities on the Mount Dora Christian Academy campus.
 These include baseball and softball fields, a newly built sports complex for soccer, football and track, a gymnasium and a playground.